323annali/disentanglement/README.md

 # Overview

 This repository contains a clean, refactored PyTorch implementation of the original research code.
-The codebase was reorganized in **December 2025** to improve readability, modularity, and experimental clarity.
+The codebase was reorganized in **January 2026** to improve readability, modularity, and experimental clarity.

 The project investigates the impact of **disentanglement constraints** on Transformer-based models, with a focus on **interpretability and reasoning performance**.
 Across experiments, we observe a consistent trend: introducing explicit disentanglement constraints often **degrades task performance** and requires **additional model capacity and training effort** to compensate.